Cornwall England | Explore the Cornish Coastal Path

 Distance: 6 miles.

-After a drive south, we arrive at the breathtaking St. Michael’s Mount, an island cut off at high tide.
-We venture onto the island to explore the village, castle and medieval church.
-Afterwards, we drive around the bay to our next destination for an afternoon of wandering and shopping in the pleasant fishing village of Mousehole, pronounced Mowzel.
-Overnight in a quaint village hotel.
+After a drive south, and a short stop at the Cambourne Farmers Market, we arrive at the breathtaking St. Michael’s Mount, an island cut off at high tide.
+We cross the stone causeway to the island on foot to explore the village, castle, gardens and medieval church followed by a drive around the bay to Mousehole pronounced Mowzel.
+Here, we spend the afternoon strolling the quaint streets and shopping in this delightful fishing village.
+Overnight in a quaint hotel in Mousehole.

-After a brief stop to view a Neolithic burial tomb and some famous standing stones, we head south to lovely Porthcurno Beach to begin the longest hike on the tour.
-Along this hike we have time to explore the internationally renowned Minack Theatre, as well as pass by Land’s End, the most wester point in England.
-The hike finishes at the charming village of Sennen Cove, where a tasty ice cream or Cornish cream tea are well-deserved.
+After a brief stop to view some Neolithic standing stones, we head to the stunning Porthcurno Beach to begin the longest hike of the tour.
+Along this hike we will have time to explore the famous Minack Theatre and to relax for lunch at the wonderful seaside Porthgwarra Cafe.
+Finish the hike at Land’s End, the most westerly point in England, where a tasty ice cream or Cornish cream tea are well deserved.
 Overnight back in Mousehole.

 Distance: 7 miles.